spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 ## Manually sending player creation requests

-By default, the Player Lifecycle Feature Module automatically sends a player creation request is sent as soon as the client-worker instance connects to SpatialOS.
+By default, the Player Lifecycle Feature Module sends a player creation request is sent as soon as the client-worker instance connects to SpatialOS.

 To modify this behaviour, you must set `PlayerLifecycleConfig.AutoRequestPlayerCreation` to false by one of the following ways:

 * Add an extra `false` argument when adding client systems: `PlayerLifecycleHelper.AddClientSystems(Worker.World, autoRequestPlayerCreation: false);`
 * Set the field to false manually during set-up: `PlayerLifecycleConfig.AutoRequestPlayerCreation = false;`
-* Directly modify `PlayerLifecycleConfig` to be false by default

 Once `AutoRequestPlayerCreation` is set to false you must manually call the `RequestPlayerCreation` method, which can be found in the `SendCreatePlayerRequestSystem`.